Razer BlackShark V3

 Main Differences

-• Weight is 270 g on Razer BlackShark V3 and 260 g on Sony Inzone H9 II.
+• Weight is 270 g on the Razer BlackShark V3 and 260 g on the Sony Inzone H9 II.

-• The lowest frequency is 12 Hz on Razer BlackShark V3 and 20 Hz on Sony Inzone H9 II.
+• The lowest frequency is 12 Hz on the Razer BlackShark V3 and 20 Hz on the Sony Inzone H9 II.

-• Driver unit size is 50 mm on Razer BlackShark V3 and 30 mm on Sony Inzone H9 II.
+• Driver unit size is 50 mm on the Razer BlackShark V3 and 30 mm on the Sony Inzone H9 II.

-• Battery life is 70 hours on Razer BlackShark V3 and 30 hours on Sony Inzone H9 II.
+• Battery life is 70 hours on the Razer BlackShark V3 and 30 hours on the Sony Inzone H9 II.

-• Charge time is 4 hours on Razer BlackShark V3 and 3.5 hours on Sony Inzone H9 II.
+• Charge time is 4 hours on the Razer BlackShark V3 and 3.5 hours on the Sony Inzone H9 II.

-• Connectivity includes USB on Razer BlackShark V3 but includes 3.5mm on Sony Inzone H9 II.
+• Connectivity options are 2.4GHz wireless, Bluetooth, and USB on the Razer BlackShark V3, and 2.4GHz wireless, Bluetooth, and 3.5mm on the Sony Inzone H9 II.

 Specs Comparison